Hue-Jhan/Remote-Dll-injector-Trojan/README.md

 # Remote Dll injector Trojan
-Trojan using dll injection of a custom library that spawns a shell on a target machine, undetected by Windows defender and Bitdefener
+Undetected trojan using dll injection of a custom library that spawns a shell on a target machine, undetected by Windows defender and Bitdefener

 # 💻 Code